Milad-Akarie/injectable/README.md

 void configureDependencies() => $initGetIt(getIt);
 ```
 Note: you can tell injectable what directories to generate for using the generateForDir property inside of @injectableInit.
-The following example will only process files inside of the test folder
+The following example will only process files inside of the test folder.

 ```dart
 @InjectableInit(generateForDir: ['test'])
 void configureDependencies() => $initGetIt(getIt);